btclib-org/btclib/README.md

 Originally developed for the
 [_Bitcoin and Blockchain Technology_](https://www.ametrano.net/bbt/) course
-at Milano Bicocca and Politecnico di Milano, its algorithms are not intended for production environments: they could be broken using side-channel attacks;
+at University of Milano-Bicocca and Politecnico di Milano, its algorithms are not intended for production environments: they could be broken using side-channel attacks;
 moreover, they are often refactored without care for backward compatibility.